TakayaBrunner/GetCleanDataAssignment/README.md

 ****************************************************
 Output:
-The script ouputs a text file that is comma delimited without row names in a file titled "tidyData.txt" into your current working directory.
+The script ouputs a text file that is comma delimited without row names and column names in first row in a file titled "tidyData.txt" into your current working directory.